peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

  * <i>otherValue</i>: The number to add to.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
 If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and no rounding is needed.

 <b>Return Value:</b>

+The sum of the two numbers, that is, this arbitrary-precision decimal floating-point number plus another arbitrary-precision decimal floating-point number.
+If this arbitrary-precision decimal floating-point number is not-a-number (NaN), returns NaN.

+<a id="Add_PeterO_Numbers_EDecimal"></a>
+### Add

+    public PeterO.Numbers.EDecimal Add(
+        PeterO.Numbers.EDecimal otherValue);

+Adds this arbitrary-precision decimal floating-point number and another arbitrary-precision decimal floating-point number and returns the result.
+The exponent for the result is the lower of this arbitrary-precision decimal floating-point number's exponent and the other arbitrary-precision decimal floating-point number's exponent.

+<b>Parameters:</b>

+ * <i>otherValue</i>: An arbitrary-precision decimal number.

+<b>Return Value:</b>